-Amy has been a clinical social worker for 30 years and has extensive experience working with children, adolescents, adults and families.
-She has practiced in a variety of settings including residential treatment programs, public and therapeutic schools, inpatient, outpatient and day treatment programs as well as providing home-based treatment.
+Amy Vogt, LICSW, is a clinical social worker who has extensive experience working with adolescents, adults, and families.
+She has practiced in a variety of settings, including residential treatment programs, public and therapeutic schools, inpatient, outpatient, and day treatment programs as well as providing home-based therapy.

 Amy focuses on a strength-based approach to treatment which incorporates cognitive behavioral therapy (CBT), solution-focused therapy, and trauma-informed care.
 Amy is trained in Eye Movement Desensitization and Reprocessing (EMDR) and works with clients with complex trauma.
 Amy uses a collaborative approach to treatment and is empathic, non-judgmental, and utilizes humor, honesty, and flexibility in her work.
 She meets clients where they are, works toward their personal goals, and appreciates their expertise in themselves.
 Amy is committed to providing a safe and comfortable space for therapy and is focused on incorporating healthy self-care into her practice.
 She is deeply committed to working toward being an antiracist and incorporates this into her clinical work.